deejaygraham/deejaygraham.github.io/_posts/2015-03-27-running-an-azure-cloud-service-without-an-emulator.markdown

 tags: [ csharp, azure, cloud ]
 ---

-# Running an Azure Cloud Service without an Emulator

 Running and debugging complex code in an Azure deployment environment frequently requires implies a long turn around time when running on the Azure fabric.
 Building, packing, uploading and startup all take time.
 Running the code locally on